awillig/dcp-vardis/dcp-vardis-project/specification/dcp-vardis.md

   delete operations, updates).

-- The transmissible data type `VarSeqnoT` is an unsigned integer representing sequence numbers.
+- The transmissible data type `VarSeqnoT` is an unsigned integer representing sequence numbers, with a width of $n$ bytes.
 Sequence numbers are used in a circular fashion.
 The sequence number space ranges from 0 to `SEQNO-MODULUS` minus one, where `SEQNO-MODULUS` equals $2^{8n}$.
 Each producer of a variable maintains a separate local sequence number for that variable.
 This sequence number is initialized upon creation of a variable and incremented upon every new update operation and included in the disseminated update.
 Sequence numbers are used by nodes to check whether they have the most recent value of a variable.

 - The transmissible data type `VarValueT` is represented as a `MemBlockT` (see Section [Basic transmissible data